jaspector

 Monday-Thursday: 8:00 AM to 5:00 PM; Friday: 7:00 AM to 4:00 PM; Lunch: 12:00 PM to 1:00 PM (except 1st-10th of month)

-Typical inspection sequence: Code Enforcement inspects framing, rebar, and concrete.
+Typical sequence: Code Enforcement inspects framing, rebar, and concrete.
 Public Works Director handles plumbing inspections.
 State Fire Marshal handles fire-safety inspections.

-Do I need a building permit in Big Lake, TX?
+01 Do I need a building permit in Big Lake, TX?

 A building permit is required for most construction within the City of Big Lake.
 Exceptions include replacing windows, roof, siding, or fence with the same or like materials in most cases.

-How do I apply for a building permit in Big Lake, TX?
+02 How do I apply for a building permit in Big Lake, TX?

-1. Confirm the parcel is inside City of Big Lake limits and contact Code Enforcement to verify the permit type and current submittal expectations.
+To apply for a building permit in Big Lake, TX, follow these steps: 1.
+Confirm the parcel is inside City of Big Lake limits and contact Code Enforcement to verify the permit type and current submittal expectations.
 2. Use the city's Code Enforcement page to access the applicable permit form (general building permit, mobile home/moving structure permit, or golf cart permit).
 3. Complete the form with owner, contractor, site, work description, valuation, and any plan information requested.
 4. Submit the application and supporting materials directly to Code Enforcement / City Hall.
 Commercial or industrial work requires a complete set of engineered plans.
 5. Wait for city review.
 Code Enforcement determines approval or disapproval and issues permit number if approved.
 6. Complete required inspections: Code Enforcement inspects framing, rebar, and concrete; Public Works Director handles plumbing; State Fire Marshal handles fire-safety.
 7. Complete work before permit expires (six months).

-What work is exempt from building permits in Big Lake, TX?
+03 What work is exempt from building permits in Big Lake, TX?

-How do I schedule a building inspection in Big Lake, TX?
+04 How do I schedule a building inspection in Big Lake, TX?

-Other cities in Reagan County
+Other jurisdictions in Reagan County.

-View all Reagan County jurisdictions →
+All Reagan County jurisdictions →